jasp-stats/jaspAudit/inst/help/auditClassicalWorkflow.md

 | Medium | 63% | 52% |
 | Low | 40% | 34% |

-#### Expected errors in Sample
+#### Display
+- Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.

+#### Report
+- Tables
+  - Descriptive statistics: Produces a table with descriptive statistics of the book values in the population.

+- Plots
-The expected errors are the tolerable errors that can be found in the sample while still achieving the specified sampling objectives.
-A sample size is calculated so that, when the number of expected errors is found in the sample, the desired confidence is retained.
+  - Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.

-*Note:* It is advised to set this value conservatively to minimize the probability of the observed errors exceeding the expected errors, which would imply that insufficient work has been done.

-- Relative: Enter your expected errors as a percentage relative to the total size of the selection.
-- Absolute: Enter your expected errors as the sum of (proportional) errors.
+  - Presumed data distribution: Produces a plot that displays the probability distribution implied by the input options and the calculated sample size.
+  - Distribution of book values: Produces a histogram of the book values in the population.

+- Format Output
+  - Numbers: Display table output as numbers.
+  - Percentages: Display table output as percentages.

+#### Advanced
-#### Probability distribution
+- Probability distribution
   - Hypergeometric: The hypergeometric distribution assumes a finite population size and is therefore generally used when the population size is small.
 It is a probability distribution that models the number of errors (*K*) in the population as a function of the population size (*N*), the number of observed found errors (*k*) and the number of correct transactions (*n*).
   - Binomial: The binomial distribution assumes an infinite population size and is therefore generally used when the population size is large.
 It is a probability distribution that models the rate of misstatement (*\u03B8*) as a function of the observed number of errors (*k*) and the number of correct transactions (*n - k*).
 Because the binomial distribution strictly does not accommodate partial errors, it is generally used when you are not planning a monetary unit sample.
   - Poisson: The Poisson distribution assumes an infinite population size and is therefore generally used when the population size is large.
 It is a probability distribution that models the rate of misstatement (*\u03B8*) as a function of the observed sample size (*n*) and the sum of the proportional errors (*t*).
 Because the Poisson distribution accommodates partial errors it is generally used when you are planning a monetary unit sample.

-#### Display
-- Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.

-#### Tables
-- Descriptive statistics: Produces a table with descriptive statistics of the book values in the population.

-#### Plots
-- Distribution of book values: Produces a histogram of the book values in the population.
-- Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.
-- Assumed error distribution: Produces a plot that displays the probability distribution implied by the input options and the calculated sample size.
+- Iterations
+  - Increment: The increment alows you to limit the possible sample sizes to a multiple of its value.
+For example, an increment of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.
+  - Maximum: The maximum allows you to limit the sample size with a maximum.

-#### Critical Items
+- Critical Items
   - Negative book values: Isolates negative book values from the population.
     - Keep: Keeps negative book values to be inspected in the sample.
     - Remove: Removes negative book values.

-#### Format Tables
-- Numbers: Display table output as numbers.
-- Percentages: Display table output as percentages.

-#### Iterations
-- Increment: The increment alows you to limit the possible sample sizes to a multiple of its value.
-For example, an increment of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.
-- Maximum: The maximum allows you to limit the sample size with a maximum.

 ### Ouput - Planning
 ---